 Information found here regarding campus accessibility is provided to assist individuals in finding accessible routes, parking and other information for planning campus travel.

 Anyone who displays a valid, state-issued parking placard or license plate for individuals with a disability and a current university parking permit may park in designated accessible spaces.
-The individual who is the authorized user of the handicapped permit must be a driver or passenger of the vehicle.
+The individual who is the authorized user of the accessibility permit must be a driver or passenger of the vehicle.
 Visitors may purchase a university parking day permit at a pay station in one of the visitor lots.

 The front seats of each campus shuttle bus are reserved for individuals with disabilities.
 Not all shuttle buses can accommodate wheelchair users; in the event that the regular assigned vehicle isn’t lift equipped, transportation can be arranged through the university’s paratransit service.

-Towson University’s Paratransit Service provides transportation to students, faculty, staff and visitors with permanent or temporary disability needs.
+TU’s Paratransit Service provides transportation to students, faculty, staff and visitors with permanent or temporary disability needs.
 Paratransit vans are equipped with a wheelchair lift and will make pickups at any campus location that is accessible safely by vehicle.

 Rapid elevation changes throughout campus can be challenging and should be considered when planning travel.
 In addition, buildings located outside of the campus core may not be on an interconnecting accessible walkway.
 Most campus and county sidewalks have curb cuts at road intersections but are not necessarily on accessible routes.

 Please see the Accessibility Guide for accessible paths and walkways, as well as disability parking and paratransit stops.

 Refer to the Campus Map for updated building and construction information.